vickmp/dev/README.md

 # DEV Environment

-In this repository you can find the configuration files for tools I use in my laptop with Manjaro + i3wm for developing .
+In this repository you can find the configuration files for tools I use in my laptop with Manjaro + i3wm for developing.
 They are mainly:

 - [Git](https://github.com/git/git)
 - [i3](https://i3wm.org/docs/userguide.html)